Post-Operative Care Instructions for Perineoplasty/Perinealplasty

-- Dr. Vitasna may suggest some women to stay overnight at the hospital, a Foley catheter may be inserted to avoid the retention of urine especially in the first day after the Perineoplasty/Perinealplasty.
+- Dr. Vitasna may suggest some women to stay overnight at the hospital, a urinary catheter may be inserted to avoid the retention of urine especially in the first day after the Perineoplasty/Perinealplasty.
 After the surgery, you will be monitored for 1-2 hours at recovery room.
 When you are conscious, Dr. Vitasna will allow you to continue being monitored in the In-patient Building.

 - In the In-patient Building, you will get an antibiotic, an anti-inflammatory drug, an acetaminophen, and a laxative drug, as prescribed by Dr. Vitasna.
 If the acetaminophen does not work, you will be injected the analgesic for pain relief.
 You should take a rest to monitor and reduce pain and inflammation around the surgical wound.

 - A few days after the Perineoplasty/Perinealplasty, you may experience an urge to pass stool (straining) and a sense of incomplete emptying even after the enema before surgery.
 This is caused by the sutured posterior vaginal wall between rectum and vagina.
 Taking a rest is recommended to reduce this symptom.
 Laxative will be given to prevent constipation.

-- Within 1-2 days after the Perineoplasty/Perinealplasty, you can have movement around.
+- Within the first 1-2 days after the Perineoplasty/Perinealplasty, you can have movement around.
 The urinary catheter will be removed.
-After that Dr. Vitasna will ensure that 1) no abnormal bleeding from the surgical wound occurs and 2) you can have urination by yourself after the catheter removal, and as 3) you are asked to well review post-operative care instructions.
+After that Dr. Vitasna will ensure that no abnormal bleeding from the surgical wound occurs, and you can have urination by yourself after the catheter removal, as well as you are asked to well review post-operative care instructions.
 Then Dr. Vitasna will allow you to return home.